 The following default user roles are available

-- Administrator - has full access as SuperAdmin, but cannot edit other users; cannot view, make or restore backups; no access to API tokens, no access to upload new license.
+- Administrator - has full access as SuperAdmin, but cannot edit other users; has view only to cloud storage (can use them in jobs configuration); cannot view, make or restore backups; no access to API tokens, no access to upload new license.

 - Read-only - this user cannot make any changes and has no access to API tokens and contacting support page.
 This role can be useful for cases when one needs to monitor the activity, performance and detect any failures.

 In addition to default user roles, one can create custom user groups.
 A user can belong to multiple user groups at a time, the user’s access will be the summary of highest access levels to an object.
 For example, if within one group the user has “View only” access to everything, and within another group the user can “Edit & Run” a job, the actual access to the job will be “Edit & Run”.